 All Health & Safety reporting will be recorded using the designated software systems.
-Accidents recorded on the schools log will be reviewed my the Central Estates team on a monthly basis.
+Accidents recorded on the schools' log will be reviewed by the Central Estates team on a monthly basis.

-Accidents involving parents, visitors or contractors will also need to be reported and advice from the Health and Safety Advisor should be sought immediately.
+Accidents involving parents, visitors or contractors will also need to be reported to the Principal and Central Estates Team.
+Advice from the Health and Safety Advisor should be sought immediately.

 For more serious accidents or if the employee/student is not able to return to school for more than 7 days, then the RIDDOR procedure should be followed.
-If an injury is RIDDOR reportable, the Health and Safety Advisor should be notified to give guidance and an accident/investigation form completed along with witness statements.
+If an injury is RIDDOR reportable, Central Estates and the Health and Safety Advisor should be notified to give guidance, and an accident/investigation form completed along with witness statements.